 Royal Portrush, in County Antrim, is one of the finest golf courses not just in Northern Ireland but the world.
-Toby Keel paid a visit a few months before the world's best players arrive for The Open.
+Toby Keel paid a visit ahead of the world's best players alighting on this beautiful spot for The 2019 Open Championship.

 In 1980, a team of experts began restoring Michelangelo’s ceiling of the Sistine Chapel at the Vatican.
 It was painstaking work, carried out millimetre by millimetre, with no expense spared in either time or money.
 Yet even before the 14-year project was complete, the critics’ knives were out: it was crass, simplistic, technically flawed, and completely trampled the artist’s original intention.
 The controversy rumbles on to this day.
 Restoration is a tricky business.